Jesson96/Discover-Dublin/README.md

 ### Content

 ###  Media

 The pictures used in this site were obtained from [Pixabay](https://pixabay.com/) and [Freepik](https://www.freepik.es/) as recommended by my mentor as a good source of images.

 ###  Acknowledgments

-[Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) I'd like to thank Precious for the outstanding mentor guidance and support as well as svickery(github name) for the inspiration to do a travel website.
+[Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) I'd like to thank Precious for the outstanding mentor guidance and support as well as SVickery(github name) for the inspiration to do a travel website upon seeing his own work.